mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 {{< figure src="Lex dyn call.png" >}}

-The difference in the two call is the path that R takes to search for `x`.
+The difference between the two calls is the path that R takes to search for `x`.
 In the lexical scoping closures, `eval` will look in its caller frame, which is the `lex_closure` instance, and then search up the parent chain there.

 {{< figure src="Lex dyn call search.png" >}}